srgokribb/Rifdock-Total-Setup/README.md

 ##### (9) If the compile was successful, there will be "rosetta_scripts.default.linuxgccrelease" and "rosetta_scripts.linuxgccrelease" in /main/source/bin.

+##### **I tried to use recent rosetta compiled with HDF5, but I used rosetta compiled with mpi because of some problems with zlib and our server environment.**

 ### 2. Install DAIphaBall
 ##### (1) DAIphaBall is a part of Rosetta.
 Move to rosetta_src_release/main/source/external/DAIphaBall.